Openpipes-org/.github/profile/README.md

 ### PCB Peripherals Organ Console

-A set of MIDI button PCBs to connect to Main Organ PCB Controller, specifically to the type used by commercial electronic / Virtual Pipe Organs, like rocker buttons, preset thumb knobs, foot pistons, analog slicers, etc.
+A set of MIDI button PCBs to connect to Main MIDI Controller Board, specifically to the type used by commercial electronic / Virtual Pipe Organs, like:
+* Rocker buttons
+* Preset thumb knobs
+* Foot pistons
+* Volume pedal
+* Analog slicers, etc.

 ### 3D-printed knob controllers